-Approximately 95 per cent of Lebanese students receive their education within the UoM of Qalaat El-Istiqlal as reported by the education sector stakeholders, while the rest outside of it.
-Educational services are available for Syrian refugee students in all the towns of the UoM of Qalaat El-Istiqlal.
+Approximately 95 per cent of Lebanese students receive their education within the UoM of Joumeh, while the rest outside of it.
+Educational services are available for Syrian refugee students in the towns of Ain Yaaqoub, Dahr El-Laissineh, Tekrit, and Ilat.7

-According to a consultation with relevant education sector stakeholders, the quality of educational services is generally considered good, albeit with varying degrees, which is mainly reflected in consistently positive results in official examinations.
-Although there are enough school premises, most of them require rehabilitation and equipment

-(e.g. related to heating in winter), especially in public schools.
-Maintenance works in public schools are carried out through a reserved amount provided to the schools by the Ministry of Education and Higher Education, in cooperation with international organizations, under the supervision of assigned teachers.
+According to a consultation with relevant education sectors stakeholders, the quality of educational services is generally considered good, albeit with varying degrees, which is mainly reflected in consistently positive results in official examinations.
+Although there are enough school premises, most of them require rehabilitation and equipment (e.g. related to heating in winter), especially in public schools.
+Maintenance works in public schools is carried out through a reserved amount provided to the schools by the Ministry of Education and Higher Education, in cooperation with international organizations, under the supervision of assigned teachers.
 Private schools have their own management boards, which manage the maintenance of premises.
-The UoM of Qalaat El-Istiglal also lacks internet services for remote learning due to the power cuts cable theft, and the lack of regular maintenance.
+The UoM of Journeh also lacks internet services for remote learning due to the absence of electricity, cable theft, and the lack of regular maintenance.